GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/th-has-data-cells/index.md

 layout: post
 title: "`<th>` elements and elements with `[role=\"columnheader\"/\"rowheader\"]` do not have data cells they describe"
 description: |
-  Learn how to make tables on your web page more accessible to screen reader users by making sure that there are data cells associated with each header cell.
+  Learn how to make tables on your web page more accessible to assistive technology users by making sure that there are data cells associated with each header cell.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse:
   - th-has-data-cells
 ---

-Screen readers have features to make navigating tables easier.
+Screen readers and other assistive technologies have features to make navigating tables easier.
-In order for screen readers to be able to help users navigate tables easier, table headers must refer to some set of cells.
+Table headers must refer to some set of cells so that assistive technologies can help users navigate tables easily.

 ## How this Lighthouse audit fails